Final Fantasy Adventure

 Final Fantasy Adventure was remade in 2003 on the Game Boy Advance as Sword of Mana: it sucks.
 I bought the game when it came out, super psyched for a remake of one of my favourite games only to hate everything about it.
 They were clearly attempting to make a Secret of Mana for Game Boy Advance and failed miserably.
 Secret of Mana is Final Fantasy Adventure’s better known sequel for Super Nintendo.
 It’s considered a classic.
 I’ll go against the grain here by saying I don’t care for Secret of Mana.
 Never really got into it, never really liked it.
 So I particularly don’t like that Sword of Mana shed its Final Fantasy elements to adopt the SNES Mana style.
 That’s the one change with Sword of Mana that might actually be a plus for you.
 The rest of the game is non-arguable; it’s a very disappointing mess.
 Go read some reviews of that game, everybody unfortunately agrees.

 Final Fantasy Adventure was remade again in 2016 as Adventures of Mana for iOS, Android, Vita and god knows what else.
 I have not played it, but it looks to be much more faithful to the original.
 I wouldn’t bet money on it being more fun though.
 I don’t plan on ever playing it.
 I’m sticking to the original with real buttons.

-To me it’s weird how so much of Final Fantasy Adventure is half-baked, barebones or incomplete but the game is still fun.
+To me it’s weird how so much of Final Fantasy Adventure is half-baked, barebones or incomplete but I still love it.
 Future Mana titles would extrapolate systems to cover those missing pieces to hubris but here since the systems are so simple it’s kind of endearing.